WOMBAT

 A primary aim of making the WOMBAT tool more widely available is to build the evidence base regarding health professionals’ work and communication patterns, how these are influenced by interventions such as the introduction of clinical information systems, and how changes in work relate to efficient, safe and effective care.

-In the WOMBAT community section of this website, we would like to share information about the work of other WOMBAT users as a way of supporting this activity.
+In the WOMBAT community section of this website, we share case studies of research published by other WOMBAT users as a way of supporting this aim.
 We would also welcome any feedback on WOMBAT.
 Please email us with your study details, experiences and ideas at wombat@mq.edu.au.

 The world of WOMBATs